coastalwhite/intro-power-analysis/src/rsa.md

 ## What does this tell us?

-The previous code example may seem cherry picked.
+The previous code example may seem cherry-picked.
 In fact, it is not.
-This code snippet does, however, indicate the concept of [Power analysis] very nicely and is therefore an extremely good visual example of how to break a [RSA] implementation.
+This code snippet does, however, indicate the concept of [Power analysis] very nicely and is therefore a fantastic visual example of how to break an [RSA] implementation.
 Code following the same principle or even this exact algorithm is extremely common.
 This means that whilst this exact method may not be applicable everywhere, the underlying idea still is.

 So whilst this method specifically is interesting, we are more interested in whether looking into an algorithm can tell us something about data used from the patterns in a power trace.
-In the next chapter, we are going to have go through how this can be done with [AES].
+In the next chapter, we are going through how this can be done with [AES].

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [C]: https://en.wikipedia.org/wiki/Python_(programming_language)